Sociedad Química y Minera de Chile Sees Unusually High Options Volume (NYSE:SQM)

 Sociedad Química y Minera de Chile S.A.
-(NYSE:SQM) was the target of some unusual options trading on Monday.
-Stock investors bought 1,153 put options on the company.
-This represents an increase of 1,210% compared to the typical volume of 88 put options.
+(NYSE:SQM) was the target of some unusual options trading activity on Monday.
+Investors acquired 3,492 call options on the stock.
+This represents an increase of 491% compared to the average volume of 591 call options.

+Several research firms have weighed in on SQM.
+HSBC upgraded shares of Sociedad Química y Minera de Chile from a “hold” rating to a “buy” rating in a report on Wednesday, October 21st.
+BMO Capital Markets raised shares of Sociedad Química y Minera de Chile from a “market perform” rating to an “outperform” rating and set a $57.00 target price for the company in a research report on Wednesday, December 16th.
+Zacks Investment Research downgraded shares of Sociedad Química y Minera de Chile from a “hold” rating to a “strong sell” rating in a research report on Wednesday, November 25th.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Sociedad Química y Minera de Chile from $28.00 to $30.00 and gave the company a “hold” rating in a research report on Thursday, October 15th.
+Three investment analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company.
+Sociedad Química y Minera de Chile has a consensus rating of “Hold” and a consensus target price of $34.75.

 About Sociedad Química y Minera de Chile